 Book-length complete manuscripts in the English language will be considered on a

-first-come first-served basis, and submissions are welcome anytime from June 1st, 2016 - January 31st, 2017.
-A winner will be selected on or around May 1st, 2017, and offered a contract and advance of $1,000 for the book’s publication
+first-come first-served basis, and submissions are welcome anytime from Nov.
+1, 2017-January 28th, 2018.
+A winner will be selected on or around May 1st, 2018, and offered a contract and advance of $1,000 for the book’s publication

 in a format or formats to be determined by the publisher.
 Only works in English are